-EMGS' 17 employees represent four different nationalities with different cultures.
+EMGS' 20 employees represent five different nationalities with different cultures.

 EMGS has defined and implemented guidelines to protect against gender discrimination.
-At the end of 2021, two of the Group's 17 employees, or 12%, were female, which is the same as compared to male/female ratio as of 31 December 2020.
+At the end of 2022, two of the Group's 20 employees, or 17%, were female, which is the same as compared to male/female ratio as of 31 December 2021.

 The Group will continue to prioritise its goal of improving the current imbalance by actively following a recruiting strategy to this effect.
 EMGS recognises that the average compensation for its female employees is lower than the average workforce figure.
 This can be explained by a high degree of representation of males at management level and among the technical professionals.
-As per 31 December 2021, the executive management team consisted of three persons, whereof all are male.
+As per 31 December 2022, the executive management team consisted of three persons, whereof all are male.

 The Discrimination Act's objective is to promote gender equality, ensure equal opportunities and rights, and to prevent discrimination due to ethnicity, national origin, descent, skin colour, language, religion and faith.
 The Group is actively and systematically working to encourage the Act's purpose within its business.
 The activities include recruiting, remuneration, working conditions, promotion, development opportunities and protection against harassment.
-These are issues of importance for EMGS' working environment, as the Group has employees from four nations with a various languages, cultures, ethnicities, religions and faiths.
+These are issues of importance for EMGS' working environment, as the Group has employees from five nations with a various languages, cultures, ethnicities, religions and faiths.

 The Group's aim is to have a workplace with no discrimination due to reduced functional ability.
-Therefore, EMGS is actively working to design and implement the physical conditions of its workplaces so that as many people as possible can utilize the various functions.
-For employees or new applicants with reduced functional ability, individual arrangements are made concerning workplace and responsibilities.
+For employees or new applicants with reduced functional ability, individual arrangements can be made concerning the workplace and responsibilities.
 For offshore work, the Group has limited possibilities for offering work to employees with reduced functional ability.